camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 - AwsDynamoDbExecutionException: Thrown if there is an error executing a DynamoDB operation.
 - AwsDynamoDbConfigurationException: Thrown if the Connector is not properly configured.

-All of these checked exceptions are wrapped in a `RuntimeException`, so you should be prepared to handle this type of exception as well.
+All of these checked exceptions are wrapped in a `RuntimeException`, so be prepared to handle this type of exception as well.

 ## Troubleshooting